Mike Smith (ice hockey, born 1945): NHL years

 In 1979, Smith had his first job with the Winnipeg Jets, when he was hired as coach of the Tulsa farm team.
 He spent fourteen years in the Jets organization, where he became best known as a pioneer in bringing Russian players into the league.
 He became director of scouting, then assistant general manager after Michael Doran, the then assistant general manager, was injured in an automobile accident in November 1984.
 In September 1988, the Jets fired John Ferguson, giving the GM job to Smith on an interim basis before making him the permanent General Manager in December.
 Smith was manager of the Jets from 1988 to 1994.

 Smith worked as a scout for the Chicago Blackhawks and assisted the USA Hockey program until August 1997, when Smith was appointed the associate General Manager of the Toronto Maple Leafs.
 Anders Hedberg was also made Personnel Director.
 A couple of Smith's noteworthy non-player moves during his time with the Leafs were the hiring of Pat Quinn as head coach and managing assistant Mike Kitchen.
 Despite the 28 point turnaround and franchise record in wins, Smith's contract wasn't renewed.

-In December 1999, the Chicago Blackhawks named Smith Manager of Hockey Operations.
-Nine months later he became the club's seventh GM.
+In December 1999, the Blackhawks named Smith as the Manager of Hockey Operations.
+Nine months later he became the club's seventh general manager.
 Smith had an immediate impact, as the Blackhawks made the playoffs for the first time in five years during the 2001–02 season.
-He would be the Blackhawks' GM for three years.
-He was fired by the Hawks in October 2003.
+He was named "Executive of the Year" by The Sporting News, but still faced pressure from Blackhawks owner Bill Wirtz, who wanted to replace Smith with Bob Pulford.
+Smith remained the Blackhawks general manager for the next three years.
+During his tenure in Chicago, Smith drafted Duncan Keith, Brent Seabrook, Dustin Byfuglien and Corey Crawford, who would go on to play integral roles in the Blackhawks' future Stanley Cup victories, while also earning future All-Star honors.
+He was fired by the Blackhawks in October 2003, and replaced by Pulford, who would claim Smith's termination was attributed to his deteriorating relationship with head coach Brian Sutter.